Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Well, aside from the fact that you would look tougher and more badass…

-• Shooting without a manual boresight will not be as perfect or as quick a process, but learning how to align your sights without one and adjust your scopes will make things QUICKER and EASIER than just shooting WITHOUT zeroing in.
+However, learning how to align your sights without one will make things QUICKER and EASIER than just shooting WITHOUT zeroing in.

 In Conclusion